A massive explosion at an Iranian port linked to missile fuel shipment kills 14, injures some 750

-MUSCAT, Oman — (AP) — A massive explosion and fire rocked a port Saturday in southern Iran purportedly linked to a shipment of a chemical ingredient used to make missile propellant, killing 14 people and injuring around 750 others.
+MUSCAT, Oman — A massive explosion and fire rocked a port Saturday in southern Iran, purportedly linked to a shipment of a chemical ingredient used to make missile propellant, killing 14 people and injuring around 750 others.

-Helicopters dumped water from the air on the raging fire hours after the initial explosion, which happened at the Shahid Rajaei port just as Iran and the United States met Saturday in Oman for the third round of negotiations over Tehran's rapidly advancing nuclear program.
+Helicopters and aircraft dumped water from the air on the raging fire through the night into Sunday morning at the Shahid Rajaei port.
+The explosion occurred just as Iran and the United States met Saturday in Oman for the third round of negotiations over Tehran’s rapidly advancing nuclear program.

 No one in Iran outright suggested that the explosion came from an attack.
 However, even Iranian Foreign Minister Abbas Araghchi, who led the talks, on Wednesday acknowledged that “our security services are on high alert given past instances of attempted sabotage and assassination operations designed to provoke a legitimate response.”

-Iranian Interior Minister Eskandar Momeni gave the casualty figure to state media.
-But there were few details on what sparked the blaze just outside of Bandar Abbas, which burned into Saturday night, causing other containers to reportedly explode.
+State media offered the casualty figures.
+But there were few details on what sparked the blaze just outside of Bandar Abbas, causing other containers to reportedly explode.

 The port took in a shipment of the missile fuel chemical in March, the private security firm Ambrey said.
 The fuel is part of a shipment of ammonium perchlorate from China by two vessels to Iran first reported in January by the Financial Times.
 The chemical used to make solid propellant for rockets was going to be used to replenish Iran’s missile stocks, which had been depleted by its direct attacks on Israel during the war with Hamas in the Gaza Strip.